Title I

 Program Evaluation

 The Title I coordinator conducts informal observations of lessons provided by the tutor at all grade levels served.
 Tutors are evaluated annually by the school administrators.
 All paperwork and correspondence plus schedules and other program information are shared with and approved by the school administration.
-Consultation with teachers regarding the content, quality, and effectiveness of Title I1 services is ongoing.
-Parent surveys are conducted annually with results driving program adjustments and modifications when possible.
-Data on student progress are provided by the Title I coordinaton and are reviewed by teachers and the school administration.
+Consultation with teachers regarding the content, quality, and effectiveness of Title I services is ongoing.
+Data on student progress are provided by the Title I coordinator and are reviewed by teachers and the school administration.
 The data are also used to drive program adjustments, modifications, and goal setting.